boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ![web.config file in build](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/webconfig.png)

-2. Set the `widget:bing_map:enable` key value to true.
+2. Set the value of the key `widget:bing_map:enable` to true.

 ![Enable Key](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/enable-key-for-bingmaps.png)

-3. Provide your bing maps key here.
+3. Provide your Bing Maps Key.

 ![Set Key](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/set-key-for-bingmaps.png)

-Then, launch your build and you can find the bing maps in the design panel.
+Then, launch your build and you will find Bing Maps in the design panel.

 ## How to configure the data table to Bing Maps widget

-> **NOTE:**  Before adding the Bing maps widget to the design layout, make sure to **create the data source**.
-You can refer to this [section](/working-with-data-sources/creating-a-new-data-source/) to learn how to create a new data source.
+> **NOTE:**  Before adding the Bing Maps widget to the design layout, make sure to create the data source.
+Refer to this [section](/working-with-data-sources/creating-a-new-data-source/) to learn how to create a new data source.

-> **IMPORTANT:**  To showcase a Bing maps, a minimum requirement of `one latitude` and `one longitude` fields are needed.
+> **IMPORTANT:**  To showcase Bing Maps, a minimum requirement of `one latitude` and `one longitude` field is needed.

-The following steps explains about data configuration of the Bing maps.
+The following steps explain the data configuration for Bing Maps:

 ### Step 1: Add a bing maps widget to the design canvas